parttimenerd/temci/doc/resources.rst

     Institute of Technology.
 It's written in german.

-Talks at conferences like the `GPN <https://entropia.de/GPN16>`_ in Karlsruhe all planned.
+Talks at conferences like the `GPN <https://entropia.de/GPN16>`_ in Karlsruhe are planned.